pierre-rouleau/about-erlang/doc/erlang-man-with-emacs.rst

   https://erlang.org/download/otp_doc_man_17.5.tar.gz

 Also notice the ``whatis`` file in the ``man`` directory.
-I created that file using the method explained in `Creating whatis files for man pages`_ to allow me to restrict the man pages to Erlang only and take advantage of Emacs completion using the Emacs man command.
+I created that file using the method explained in `Creating whatis files for Erlang man pages`_ to allow me to restrict the man pages to Erlang only and take advantage of Emacs completion using the Emacs man command.